• Home

 The Best Things to Do in Big Sky Montana

-We visited Big Sky in the summer (side note, I genuinely didn’t want to leave and still haven’t stopped raving about it โ€” over a year later), as part of a mini Montana road trip that also included Yellowstone National Park and Jackson Hole, Wyoming.
+We first visited Big Sky in the summer.
+Side note, I genuinely didn’t want to leave and still haven’t stopped raving about that trip โ€” years later.
+It was part of a mini Montana road trip that also included Yellowstone National Park and Jackson Hole, Wyoming.

 A dirt hiking trail and meadow in Beehive Basin, one of the best things to do in big Sky Montana

-Ousel Falls, one of the best Big Sky hiking trails
+Beehive Basin Trail, one of the best Big Sky hikes

 Alternatively, snowshoeing is another one of the best things to do in Big Sky Montana in winter and spring.
 Check out Grizzly Outfitters at Big Sky Resort for rentals.